 The 3GPP system shall enable an MNO to allow a UAS authorisation request only if appropriate subscription information is present.

-3GPP system shall enable an MNO to enforce the authorisation for a UAS to operate (e.g. by enabling or disabling communication between the UAV and UAV controller; or by establishing a reliable route within 3GPP network to deliver the commands/control messages between the UAV and UAV controller).

 The 3GPP system shall be able to provide UTM with the identity/identities of a UAS.

 The 3GPP system shall enable a UAS to update a UTM with the live location information of a UAV and its UAV controller.